GyverLibs/EasyHID/README_EN.md

 ### Pins
 The port and pin can be set in the *usbconfig.h* file.
 Standard:
-- ATtiny88 (MH- ET board) - USB soldered on the board
+- ATtiny88 (MH-ET board) - USB soldered on the board
     - **D-** - pin 0 (PD1)
     - **D+** - pin 2 (PD2) (INT0)